autoplot/documentation/javadoc/org/das2/util/filesystem/VFSFileSystem.md

-# org.das2.util.filesystem.VFSFileSystemFileSystem provides additional abstraction to Apache VFS to implement das2 FileSystems, and provide
+# org.das2.util.filesystem.VFSFileSystem

- SFTP access.
+FileSystem provides additional abstraction to Apache VFS to implement das2 FileSystems, and provide SFTP access.

 ***
 <a name="close"></a>
 # close